ana/avocado/docs/source/guides/user/chapters/advanced.rst

   present in two wrappers, you have to combine those into a single wrapper script.

-* Only executables that are run with the :mod:`avocado.utils.process` APIs (and other API modules that make use of it, like mod:`avocado.utils.build`) are affected by this feature.
+* Only executables that are run with the :mod:`afutils.process` APIs (and other API modules that make use of it, like mod:`afutils.build`) are affected by this feature.